-We are quality-focused and work to create the best environment possible in which students can grow and learn.
-Most people would say we are a private school experience with a public school price.
+We work to create the best environment possible so students can grow and learn.
+Most people would say we offer a private school experience at a public school price.

-We are the School District of Clayton - an amazing place to live, learn and grow.
+We are the School District of Clayton - an inclusive community to live, learn and grow.

-Mission Statement
+Purpose Statement